Before You Begin

 sudo bash or the like):

 The following changes can be made in the opCommon configuration file /usr/local/omk/conf/opCommon.nmis

 It is important that the <opflow_dir> in opCommon.nmis matches the DATA_BASE_DIR in the nfdump configuration

 NMIS integration enables the resolution of Interface indexes to Interface Names.
 The association to an NMIS node enables opFlow to look up the interface indexes which the traffic is flowing to and from.
 Note the agents are a list of the IP addresses from which flows are received. opFlow will automatically update Agent->Node links once an hour, at this time interface information will also be updated, the update can also be triggered from the GUI using System->Sync Agent/Node Data.
 Associating to an NMIS node enables opFlow to look up the interface indexes which the traffic is flowing to and from.

 Linking with opCharts/NMIS can be done to an NMIS instance on the same server (Local) or can integrate to a remote instance of opCharts.
-If you are running opCharts3 as the remote it must not be a master instance it must be a normal poller instance.
-If you are running opCharts4 the remote server can be a poller or a master.
+If you are running opCharts3 as the remote it must not be a Primary instance it must be a normal poller instance.
+If you are running opCharts4 the remote server can be a poller or a Primary.

 If you are linking to a local omkd do not use a remote connection.